MJT30/Video-Game-App/README.md

 When the user adds a new game, they are taken to a form page.
 Here they will fill in the respestive form fields.

 ![Screen Shot 2022-04-26 at 4 44 06 PM 2](https://user-images.githubusercontent.com/96808978/165411304-5c96ba10-39f7-4f10-b1ea-48a6f8ca61bf.png)

+This is the first version of the app.
+I will be updating in the future.
+And to whomever read this, I hope you enjoy and that you provide some feedback.
+Thank you!